nicolasdasriaux/practical-immutability/practical-immutability-2.md

 ---

-# There is more than immutability of objects, collections and options.
+# There is more to immutability than objects, collections and options

 ---